Lucy and Superman: Plot summary

-During the party on Saturday, Lucy dons her makeshift Superman costume (complete with a football helmet to hide her red hair) and steps onto the ledge, just as Ethel enters the vacant apartment with a pair of prospective tenants (Ralph Dumke, Madge Blake), who have arrived unexpectedly.
-Meanwhile, Ricky returns home with the real Superman (George Reeves), who changed his plans once he heard that it was a child's birthday party.
+During the party on Saturday, Lucy dons her makeshift Superman costume (complete with a football helmet to hide her red hair) and steps onto the ledge, just as Ethel enters the vacant apartment with a pair of prospective tenants, who have arrived unexpectedly.
+Ricky returns home with the real Superman, who changed his plans once he heard that it was a child's birthday party.
 Delighted that the real hero came after all, Lucy turns to go back into the vacant apartment, but cannot do so because the prospective tenants are still there.
 It begins to rain as the couple prepares to leave, so they close the window, trapping Lucy outside on the ledge.

 As the party ends and the children leave, Superman expresses regret that he has not had the chance to meet Lucy (about whom, he remarks, he has heard so much).
 When Ethel lets it slip that Lucy is on the ledge, Ricky and the Mertzes race to the window to find her still there, with her cape snagged on a drainpipe as the rain pours.
 At Little Ricky's suggestion, Superman goes out onto the ledge to rescue her.
 A furious Ricky screams that this is one of the craziest stunts Lucy has pulled in their entire fifteen years of marriage.
 Astonished to learn how long Ricky has been married to Lucy, the Man of Steel exclaims, "And they call me Superman!"
 Still on the ledge, an embarrassed Lucy turns to face the wall.